-ALSO CHECK OUT : 13 HOMESCHOOL SOCIALIZATION IDEAS
+ALSO CHECK OUT : 13 SOCIAL ACTIVITIES FOR HOMESCHOOLERS

 We are blessed to live in an area that has ample opportunities for classes outside of the home.
 The local library now offers a full schedule of different homeschool classes, from writing and math to art and foreign languages.
 We also have several opportunities to join nature or farm schools that teach kids about wilderness, farm life, and being outside.

 You will probably have the same kind of opportunities in your area—no matter where you live (even if you have to drive to find them)!
 Maybe your child isn’t interested in farming, but maybe she is interested in cooking, or art, or architecture, or robotics.

 As a homeschooling parent, it’s your responsibility to match at-home learning and outside learning to your child’s interests and your child’s learning style.

 As a homeschooling parent, I have the freedom to supplement her learning as I see fit and so do you.